 I was so proud of Michael, for he knew exactly what I would expect of him and was honest with his aunt and uncle.

-You can start encouraging decision making at a very early age by asking, "Would you like a hardboiled 3_Let_them_chooseegg or a fried egg?"
+You can start encouraging decision making at a very early age by asking, "Would you like a hardboiled egg or a fried egg?"
 Or, "Do you want to walk this way, or that way?"
 When children get older the choices will be different.
 “Do you want your curfew to be 8:30 or 9:00?”

 Keep the options to just a few.
 Giving children too many choices can be overwhelming.